North-West-Wind/turing-machine/frontend/turing-machine-web/src/logic/README.md

  - Dynamic add and delete of machines/tapes
  - System state feedbacks
  - Variants of tapes

- As for the requirement, only variants of heads and state control are still in progress.
+ - Variants of heads
+ - Control signal

 ## Structure